 Life is constantly pulling us and our thoughts in a thousand different directions.
 As adults, we often worry about the future or the past, usually without even realizing it.
 We are constantly analyzing or being swept up in the emotions of the “could have/should have/what if?”
 When we are focused on the future or the past; feelings of anxiety, depression, separation and loneliness can increase, while our connection to the present fades away.
 This is why practicing mindfulness can serve to mercifully save us – from ourselves.

 What is Mindfulness?
 Mindfulness is the practice of maintaining a nonjudgmental state of heightened or complete awareness of one’s thoughts, emotions or experiences on a moment-to-moment basis.
-Mindfulness can reduce stress, increase focus, regulate emotions and more.
+Mindfulness for kids and caregivers can reduce stress, increase focus, regulate emotions and more.

 When we are analyzing how we could have done something better or thinking about our to-do list for tomorrow, it can feel impossible to be in a state of mindfulness.
 The more we practice, the easier it gets, and it is never too late or too early to start.

 Here are a few family affirmations to ask yourself and those that you walk through life with, including your littlest ones to support the practice of mindfulness.